anitaposch/learn-bitcoin/manuscript/100-evolution-money.md

 * Ponzi schemes are not auditable or transparent, nobody except the creator knows what happens to the funds.
 * A Ponzi scheme issues money until it breaks, there is no supply limit.
 * Difficulty in repaying investors: the more money flows into the scheme, the more money has to be paid back, the more difficult it gets for the creator to stop the machine.
-* the system has to break one day, there is no way out.
+* The system has to break one day, there is no way out.
-* the scammers earn money for lending out funds with no real contribution to the economic performance of a country.
+* The scammers earn money for lending out funds with no real contribution to the economic performance of a country.
 * Greed is driving the Ponzi scheme.
 Retail investors who get in early, earn interest and tell others, who also want to get rich quick.

 Let's compare these characteristics to today's system of money creation.